riddlestone/zf-gulp/README.md

 A [Zend Framework 2](https://github.com/zendframework) module for [Gulp](https://gulpjs.com/) configuration

+> ## Repository archived 2020-02-06
+>
+> This repository has been replaced with [riddlestone/brokkr-gulpfile](https://github.com/riddlestone/brokkr-gulpfile).
+>
+> Note that the new package is much simpler, so some work will be involved in switching to use it.

 ## Installation

 Installation of this module uses composer.
 For composer documentation, please refer to